 Bass Guitar and EQ Pedals

 Another great thing about EQ pedals is that they are usually compatible with electric guitars, acoustic guitar, and bass guitars.
-The key when using EQ with bass, is to be aware of the different frequency properties compared to a standard electric guitar.
+The key when using EQ with bass is to be aware of the different frequency properties compared to a standard electric guitar.

-The “sweet spot” of a bass guitar is found towards the low-end of the frequency spectrum.
+The “sweet spot” of a bass guitar is found towards the low end of the frequency spectrum.
 Anywhere between 200Hz-800Hz is a good place to start.
 By adjusting the EQ parameters whilst playing your bass, you can figure out which frequencies could do with a little boost and which need to be cut.

-The best way to use effects pedals with a bass guitar is to utilize a dual-amp set up by splitting the signal, as I mentioned earlier in the article.
+The best way to use effects pedals with a bass guitar is to utilize a dual-amp setup by splitting the signal, as I mentioned earlier in the article.
 This allows you to separate the clean and dirty channels, giving you more control over the output.

 Power Requirements

-It’s also common that EQ pedals can be powered by 9 bolt batteries.
+It’s also common that EQ pedals can be powered by 9-volt batteries.
 This is useful for situations where mains power is limited, and it can also provide some peace of mind when you’re on stage.
 By fitting a fresh battery into the pedal before each show, you eliminate the risk of the pedal cutting out if the power supply somehow malfunctions.

 Conclusion: